MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/inventory-buffers-inventory-levels.md

 ## Create and configure inventory level profile

 **Inventory level profile** is defined to determine if a given quantity is considered in stock, out of stock or other custom levels.
 You can create multiple profiles per legal entity.
-Each profile consists of a set of inventory levels and each level is defined by a **range**, a **code**, and a label.
+Each profile consists of a set of inventory levels and each level is defined by a **range**, a **code**, and a **label**.
 -	**Range** is defined by **start quantity** and **end quantity**.
 A quantity value falls into a range if it is greater than the start quantity and not greater than the end quantity of that range.
 -	**Code** is an internal abbreviation to represent the level.
 Customers who directly integrate with our inventory APIs can utilize code to build additional logic for a given inventory level.
 For example, disable purchase capability for an item when its inventory level code is “OOS”.
--	**Label** is a meaningful message that explains the level and could be shown to the end customers in e-Commerce storefronts.
+-	**Label** is a meaningful message that explains the level and could be shown to the end customers in e-Commerce sites.

 ### Create inventory level profile